Cost & Coverage

 We make it easy to compare and buy insurance.LEARN MORE

-If you belong to a homeowners association, you typically pay for two types of property insurance: home or condo insurance, and homeowners association insurance, or HOA insurance.
+If you belong to a homeowners association, you typically pay for two types of property insurance: home or condo insurance and HOA insurance.

-While your lender requires that you get home or condo insurance as a condition for taking out a mortgage, your HOA will require that you pay dues as a condition for HOA membership.
-A portion of membership dues pays for the community’s HOA insurance, which covers physical damage to shared spaces and general liability if a guest is hurt in communal areas.
+Just as your lender requires that you get home or condo insurance as a condition for taking out a mortgage, your HOA will require that you pay dues as a condition for HOA membership.
+A portion of membership dues pays for the community’s HOA insurance.
+Also referred to as the master policy, HOA insurance covers physical damage to shared spaces and general liability if a guest is hurt in communal areas.

-In order to determine your home or condo insurance needs, you should first look over what’s already covered by your HOA policy.
-Your HOA policy may cover more than you think, and it’s possible you’re overinsured and paying too much, as we’ll go over in this piece.
+In order to determine your home or condo insurance needs, you should first look over what’s already covered by your HOA master policy.
+It may cover more than you think, and it’s possible that, between your personal home insurance and your mater policy, you’re overinsured and paying too much, as we’ll go over.

 In this article: